5 Layout Ideas for Your Hybrid Office Design

 More importantly, what people want out of work is collaboration and opportunities for learning and teamwork – but traditional offices typically dedicate more than 2/3 of their space to any environments that isolate workers into cubicles or tiny offices.

-A promising approach to designing office environments is Activity-based Working (ABW), a workplace design strategy that provides a variety of spaces specifically designed to accommodate different tasks.
+A promising approach to designing office layouts is Activity-based Working (ABW), a workplace design strategy that provides a variety of spaces specifically designed to accommodate different tasks.

 A recent study conducted by professors at top Australian and Chinese architecture schools found that ABW workspaces yielded significantly higher satisfaction results on:

 Here are five hybrid office layout design ideas that enhance productivity and worker satisfaction.